 Ovulation spotting is light bleeding that occurs around the time that you ovulate.
 Ovulation is when your ovary releases an egg.
 Not every woman will experience ovulation spotting.
-In fact, one study found only about 3 percent of women have spotting in the middle of their cycles.
+In fact,

 Read on to learn more about ovulation spotting, including how to identify it and when it occurs, plus other signs that you may be ovulating.

 If you notice spotting around the middle of your cycle, it may be ovulation spotting.
 Spotting is light vaginal bleeding that happens outside of your regular periods.
 Typically, this bleeding is much lighter than what you’ll experience when you have your period.

 The color of the blood can provide clues to the cause of the spotting.
 That’s because the color changes depending on the speed of the blood flow.
 Some women describe ovulation spotting as light pink or red in color.
 Pink spotting is a sign that the blood is mixed with cervical fluid.
 Women typically produce more cervical fluid at the time of ovulation.